BRSY1/BristolLink/ISSUES.md

 - We don't need the username (or do we? can we use it to address people on the email).
 So if someone's username is Rishi, our email says 'Someone has a crush on Rishi'.

 - Make the checkboxes smaller

+- How does Navbar change once you're logged in

+- How do we rigourosly test this and know whether everything is working or not